-Management and O & M activities conducted in 2020 adequately addressed the requirements in the Final Order.
-Pond management, operations and monitoring activities in 2020 at all ELER pond systems continues to inform management, enhancement and restoration actions and has helped in the development of SBSPRP Phase Two restoration actions.
+Management and O & M activities conducted in 2023 adequately addressed the requirements in the Final Order.
+Pond management, operations, and monitoring activities in 2023 at all ELER pond systems continues to inform management, enhancement and restoration actions and has helped in the development of SBSPRP Phase Two restoration actions.
 Phase Two at ELER is the subject of the Final Environmental Impact Report completed in 2019.
-Phase two designs are being completed and permit applications will be submitted in 2021 for implementation anticipated in 2022-2025.
+Phase two designs are being completed and permit applications were submitted in 2023 for implementation anticipated in 2025 (depending on permit issuance).

 CDFW appreciates the accepted revisions to the Final Order as noted in Table 3 "Water Quality Monitoring For Eden Landing Ponds" which was revised to require only type "A" monitoring activities for CDFW pond operations because discharge at greater than 25% of WCS capacity in pond E2C is not typically sustained.
 Sustained, higher-volume discharges and corresponding reduced residence time of pond water may improve overall water quality, particularly for DO; therefore, allowing discharges at greater than 25% of WCS capacity provides for increased circulation and mixing.
-This is particularly important in System E6A, which requires lower water surface elevations in order to maintain WSP nesting habitat.
-Maintaining low salinity in continuous circulation operations within borrow ditches is also important in order to meet the objective of providing for multi-season, multi-species management of the ponds, including winter operations for diving duck management.
+This is particularly important in System E6A, which requires lower water surface elevations to maintain WSP nesting habitat.
+Maintaining low salinity in continuous circulation operations within borrow ditches is also important to meet the objective of providing for multi-season, multi-species management of the ponds, including winter operations for diving duck management.
 System E2 pond discharge may be sustained above 25% because pond E2 discharges directly to the Bay (at E2-10).